tim-one/startie/README.md

 Of course some score dicts are more likely than others, and there are many ways to try to optimize such brute forre hackery, but as `B` and `C` get ever larger so does the difficulty of finding even slightly advantageous spellings.
 As best anyone knows, there is currently no computationally tractable way "to out-think" what SHA-512 does, so brute force is needed.

 No 100% deterministic method can be made wholly immune to this.
 I would love to incorporate some actual entropy (e.g., fold in 8 bytes from Python's `secrets.token_bytes(8)`), and then not even the admin could influence the outcome in any effective way, short of "stuffing the ballot box" with imaginary voters under whose names they cast their own ballots.
 I hope to make such a change, but it depends on whether clients are willing to change their UIs to report the magical bytes picked along with the final anonymized ballots, so that their claimed outcomes can be independently reproduced.
+Later: and I made that change.
+The API now supports an optional `magic` argument to incorporate genuine entropy.
+Its use is highly encouraged, but if it's ignored the results are the same as before.

 ## Q&A